 Be Entranced by the Sights on the Drive to Sighisoara

 I left Sibiu after a few hours to drive to Sighisoara, another cornucopia of Medievalism.
-It was a beautiful day for a ride, with an azure sky highlighting wisps of cirrus clouds, as I drove across the countryside.
+Again, it was a beautiful day for a ride, with an azure sky highlighting wisps of cirrus clouds as I drove across the countryside.
 Taking this drive was one of the best things I did in Romania.

-As much as by its beauty, the countryside rewarded me with the feeling that I was gazing out the car window into another century.
-The hills were speckled with herds of grazing sheep, their bleating occasionally carried towards me by the breeze as I stopped to take a photo.
-There were no fences to slice my view since now, as in Medieval times, the pasturelands continue to be communally held.
+The beautiful countryside rewarded me with the feeling that I was gazing out the car window into another century.
+The hills were speckled with flocks of grazing sheep, their bleating occasionally carried towards me by the breeze as I stopped to take a photo.
+There were no fences to slice my view since now, as in Medieval times, the pastureland continues to be communally held.

-There were no tractors in the fields; farmers were still cultivating the land with horse-drawn plows and people tended their crops by hand.
-All along the highway I passed farmers on horse carts as I sped past the tops of countless vegetables pushing their way up through the loamy, near-black topsoil.
+There were no tractors in these fields; farmers still cultivated the land with horse-drawn plows, and people tended their crops by hand.
+Along the highway, I passed farmers on horse carts as I sped past the tops of countless vegetables pushing their way up through the loamy, near-black topsoil.

-Passing through little towns it was almost as if I was looking at a child’s drawing of brightly painted block-like house set up right along the edge of narrow sidewalks.
+Passing through little towns, it was almost as if I was looking at a child’s drawing of a brightly painted block-like house set up right along the edge of narrow sidewalks.

 Many of the houses were painted so vividly – ranging from earth tones to near-atrocious neon – that I began to wonder if such color choices had been a result of Romanians having lived under a Communist regime for decades.
-Without any freedom of expression for so long, might painting one’s house in vivid colors have been one of the few allowable freedoms they enjoyed?
+Without any freedom of expression for so long, perhaps painting one’s house in vivid colors was one of the few allowable freedoms they enjoyed?

-When I reached Biertan 10 minutes later, I was shocked in that it looked as if it had been plucked from the German countryside.
-It was beautiful, with a castle overlooking a little village set beneath a small, terraced mountain.
+When I reached Biertan 10 minutes later, I was shocked that it looked as if it had been plucked from the German countryside.
+It was beautiful, with a fortified church overlooking a little village beneath a small, terraced mountain.

-People were out on the street standing in little groups chatting with one another, reminiscent of the passeggiata in little Italian towns.
+People were out on the street in the village, standing in little groups chatting with one another, reminiscent of the passeggiata in little Italian towns.

-Since I needed to get to Sighisoara I only had time to roam about for a half-hour, and on my way back out of town had to slow down for a shepherd grazing his two cows along the roadside.
+Unfortunately, since I needed to get to Sighisoara, I only had time to roam about for a half-hour, and on my way back out of town had to slow down for a shepherd grazing his two cows along the roadside.

 Sighisoara, Another Place to Visit in Romania

-Like Sibiu, Sighisoara was also founded by Germans, invited by the Hungarian king, and like Sibiu is a living medieval town with centuries-old houses still inhabited by residents, not tourists.
+Like Sibiu, Sighisoara was also founded by Germans, invited by the Hungarian king.
+And like Sibiu, it is a living medieval town with centuries-old houses still inhabited by residents, not tourists.

-Unfortunately, I had to leave late the next morning to continue my travels back towards 21st-century Bucharest, to catch my flight to London and then onto the U.S.
+Unfortunately, I had to leave early the following day to continue my travels back towards 21st-century Bucharest, to catch my flight to London and then onto the U.S.

 Although I had traveled only a few hours to the west, I found myself centuries away from the energetic, sometimes frenetic, capital of Bucharest.
-I found my foray to be one of the best things to do in Romania,
+I discovered my foray to be one of the best things to do in Romania.

 Romanian National Tourist Office